 Overview

-Osteopathic physicians must provide osteopathic medical care that is patient-centered, compassionate, safe, effective, evidence-based, timely, efficient, and equitable in order to promote health and the body’s self-regulatory and self-healing nature, in both the care of the patient and the care of communities and populations.
-Osteopathic physicians must provide these elements of effective osteopathic patient care, as appropriate to their scope of practice, to patients in a broad range of diverse and special populations in varied clinical settings, including outpatient, inpatient, and home care settings, across the lifecycle.
+Osteopathic physicians must provide osteopathic medical care that is person-centered, compassionate, safe, effective, evidence-based, timely, efficient, and equitable in order to promote health and the body’s self-regulatory and self-healing nature.
+Osteopathic physicians must consider social determinants of health in providing these elements of effective osteopathic patient care, as appropriate to their scope of practice, to all patients in varied clinical settings, including outpatient, inpatient, home care, and virtual settings, across the life cycle.

-This patient care involves determining and monitoring the nature of the patient’s concern or complaint; appropriately incorporating osteopathic principles, practice, and OMT; and implementing effective, equitable, timely, evidence-based, and mutually agreed-upon diagnostic and patient care plans, including appropriate patient education and follow-up.
+This patient care involves determining and monitoring the nature of the patient’s concern or reason for presentation; appropriately incorporating osteopathic principles, practice, and OMT; and implementing effective, equitable, timely, evidence-based, and mutually agreed-upon diagnostic and patient care plans, including appropriate patient education and follow-up.

 Required Elements